-How to Get a Home Improvement Loan with No Equity
+How to Get Home Improvement Loans with No Equity

-If you haven’t built up much equity in your home but need to tackle some home repairs, a home improvement loan with no equity allows you to finance up to 100% of the renovation costs.
-Lenders offer a variety of no-equity home loan options so you can avoid tapping credit cards or emergency savings.
+If you recently purchased your home but need to tackle some repairs, you can get home improvement loans with no equity that’ll allow you to finance up to 100% of the renovation costs.
+There are a variety of secured and unsecured home improvement loan options you can use to avoid turning to high-interest credit cards or dipping into emergency savings.

 Options for home improvement loans with no equity

-Most no-equity home improvement loans are designed to help you finance repairs or upgrades to make your home more livable or functional.
-Home improvement loans backed by the Federal Housing Administration (FHA) are pickier about the types of projects you can finance.
-However, there are renovation loan options that will give you more freedom to do the work yourself or offer a broader choice of acceptable renovations, even if you have little to no equity.
+Most low or no-equity home improvement loans are designed to help you finance repairs or upgrades that make your home more livable or functional.
+Home improvement loans backed by government agencies, like the Federal Housing Administration (FHA) and U.S. Department of Veterans Affairs (VA), limit the types of projects you can finance.
+However, there are also no-equity conventional loan options that provide a broader choice of acceptable renovations and more freedom to do the work yourself.

 FHA Title I loan